6 min read Updated 18 May 2026

 If you're thinking about ending your life — please reach out now

-Gambling-related despair can feel permanent, but it’s not.
-The pain is real — and so is the help.
-You don’t have to face this alone.
+Gambling-related despair can feel permanent.
+It is not.
+The pain is real, and so is the help.
+You don't have to face this alone.

 These services are free, confidential, and available 24/7.
-If you’re in immediate danger, call your local emergency number.
+In immediate danger, call your local emergency number — 112 across most of Europe, 911 in North America, 000 in Australia.

 What it actually feels like